Riverscapes/hydrologic-regimes-tool/README.md

 # README for Hydorlogic Regimes Tool #

 ### What is this repository for? ###
 This is a program meant to use the tree found in Reidy Liermann et al. 2011 to classify streams based on their hydrologic regime.
-It is still early in development, and so does not yet work.
+It works, but may not properly model areas outside of Washington.

 ### Who do I talk to? ###